ZhengPei1/AmazingLabyrinth/README.md

 This is a multiplayer game following the rules of Amazing Labyrinth, AI is incorporated and can be selected as opponents.

-## Execute Application.java file to run the program
+## Execute Application.java file to run the program.

 ***!
 Because this project was completed when I was in high school, I can not give credit to the images used in this